 Have you ever spent any time thinking about who you are – your Spiritually authentic identity?
-Maybe you’ve wondered how other people perceive you, or perhaps you’ve been more upfront and open about your Spiritually Authentic identity.
+Maybe you’ve wondered how other people perceive you, or you’ve recently been more upfront and open about your Spiritually Authentic identity.

 Who you are – your Spiritually Authentic identity – is a powerful force in your life and speaks volumes to others who meet you.